Message from the President

 To our shareholders:

 We would like to thank you for your support and patronage.
-Let me report on the status of our business in the second quarter of FY2018.
+Let me report on the status of our business in the first half of FY2023.

 Fujita Kanko Inc.